shayanfp/shayanweb-admin-fontchanger/readme.txt

 Yes!!
 In the latest versions of ShayanWeb Admin FontChanger, you can design your website using Elementor and feel really comfortable!

-= Is there any options to disable Elementor or WordPress font changer? =
+= Are there any options to disable the Elementor or WordPress font changer? =

 Yes!
 We have added options for this.
 Go to "Settings" and find "ShayanWeb FontChanger".
-From there, you can disable Elementor, WordPress or classic editor font changer and you can also choose another font for your website admin!!
+From there, you can disable the Elementor, WordPress, or classic editor font changer and also choose another font for your website admin!!

 = How can I change my WordPress theme font as well? =

-Well, we highly recommand you to use your WordPress theme settings to do that.
+We highly recommend using your WordPress theme settings to do that.
 But if your current WordPress theme does not provide this feature, you can use the setting that we have put in the theme options panel.
+Just check the option and that's it!

 == Screenshots ==